 Preregistered groups will receive an admission pass for entry to the Garden grounds and Steinhardt Conservatory, travel directions, and school group guidelines.

-How do scientists observe the world around them?
-In this tour, designed for our youngest explorers, students will use their senses of smell, sight, touch, and hearing to discover flowers, leaves, bark, and many aspects of the plants and animals at BBG.
+Students use their senses to observe plants and animals in the Garden.
 Students will pot up an herb or flowering plant as part of this program.

 Sensory Explorations Pre-Visit Activities (pdf)